zonestat - report active zone statistics

 Quiet mode.
 Only print summary reports (requires the –R option).
 All interval reports are omitted.

 Specify resource types on which to report.
-The available resources are: physical-memory, virtual-memory, locked-memory, processor-set, processes, lwps, shm-memory , shm-ids, sem-ids, msg-ids, lofi, and network.
+The available resources are: physical-memory, virtual-memory, locked-memory, processor-set, processes, lwps, shm-memory, shm-ids, sem-ids, msg-ids, lofi, network, sysstats, and fsstats.

-A summary of cpu, physical-memory, virtual memory, and network usage.
+A summary of CPU, physical-memory, virtual-memory, and network usage is printed.